element-hq/element-x-android/.maestro/README.md

 Tests are yaml files.
 Generally each yaml file should leave the app in the same screen than at the beginning.

-Start the ElementX app and run this command to help writing test.
+Start the Element X app and run this command to help writing test.

 ```shell
 maestro studio